SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Price | $31.99 per month | $21.99 per month | $9.99 per month |

-FYI: The active guard protection feature currently only works with the Wireless Indoor Camera unless you subscribe to the new Pro and Pro Plus plans at $49.99 or $79.99 per month respectively which expands it to the outdoor camera.
+FYI: The Intruder Intervention feature currently only works with the Wireless Indoor Camera unless you subscribe to the new Pro and Pro Plus plans at $49.99 or $79.99 per month respectively which expands it to the outdoor camera.
 This feature lets SimpliSafe’s monitoring agents use the two-way audio in your supported cameras to interact with intruders in an attempt to minimize damage and ensure your safety.
 With the Pro plan, you get active guard protection for the outdoor camera from 8 PM to 6 AM local time, and with the Pro Plus plan you get 24/7 protection.

 SimpliSafe is a good option for full-on self-monitoring too.
 If you don’t want to pay a subscription fee, you can monitor the system on your own.
-I don’t recommend that since you won’t get all the security benefits of a paid system, but it’s an option if budget is a concern.
+We don’t recommend that since you won’t get all the security benefits of a paid system, but it’s an option if budget is a concern.

 With monitoring out of the way, let’s talk about specific recommendations.